electronstudio/pygame-zero-book/chapters/1_graphics.md

 <<(programs/12_sprites.py)
 \end{codelisting}

+\begin{aside}
+\label{}
+\heading{}
-* Draw or download your own image to use instead of alien.
-You could use Microsoft Paint which comes with Windows.
+\noindent Draw or download your own image to use instead of alien.
+You could use Microsoft Paint which comes with Windows but
+I recommend you download Krita from https://krita.org
+\end{aside}

 \newpage

 ## Background image